trustedsec/SysmonCommunityGuide/chapters/process-events.md

 Sysmon can log process creation, process termination and process access events.
 The process events are captured via ObjRegisterCallbacks at the kernel level using its driver, and contain a unique, deterministically generated ProcessGuid and LogonGuid that are unique to their process instance and LSA logon session respectively.

 The ProcessGuid and LoginGuid make tracking individual process and users much easier.
 The ProcessGuid attribute is used in all events associated with its process, and, unlike a ProcessID, will not be reused by the host system later.
-The LogonGuid attirbute similarly is assigned to a login session of a particular user, and will not be reused later as a LoginID would.
+The LogonGuid attribute similarly is assigned to a login session of a particular user, and will not be reused later as a LoginID would.

 ![ProcessGUID Source](./media/image31.png)